 The GVAR data format is primarily used to transmit Imager and Sounder meteorological data.
 Other functions of GVAR data include transmission of calibration data, satellite navigation data, administrative and operational text messages.
-The GVAR format was developed because the AAA format used for the early spin-stabilized GOES spacecraft would severely limit the capabilities of the Imager and Sounder for the new three-axis stabilized spacecraft platform.
-The AAA format used a fixed-length transmission.
+The GVAR format was developed as an evolution of the Mode-AAA format used for the early spin-stabilized GOES spacecraft and which would have severely limit the capabilities for data decimination from the Imager and Sounder of the newer three-axis stabilized spacecraft platform.
+The Mode-AAA format used a fixed-length transmission.
 The GVAR format supports variable scan line lengths.
 The last GVAR mission will be supported by GOES-P scheduled for launch in October 2009.

 The APT service provides a reduced resolution data stream from the AVHRR instrument.
 Any two of the AVHRR channels can be chosen by ground command for processing and ultimate output to the APT transmitter.
 A visible channel is used to provide visible APT imagery during daylight, and one IR channel is used constantly (day and night).
 A second IR channel can be scheduled to replace the visible channel during the night time portion of the orbit.
-The analogue APT signal is transmitted continuously and can be received in real time by relatively unsophisticated, inexpensive ground station equipment while the satellite is within radio range.
-The characteristics of the transmitted signal remain unchanged in the NOAA KLM satellite series from those in the TIROS-N series (NOAA 8 through NOAA 14), while there is a minor change in the data format to account for the modified channel 3 on the AVHRR/3 instrument beginning with NOAA-K.
+The analogue APT signal is transmitted continuously and can be received in real time by relatively unsophisticated, inexpensive ground station equipment while the satellite is within radio range overhead.
+The characteristics of the transmitted signal remain unchanged in the NOAA KLM satellite series from those in the TIROS-N series (NOAA 8 through NOAA 14), while there is a minor change in the data format to account for a sixth channel on the AVHRR/3 instrument beginning with NOAA-K (a switchable channel 3 or 3A).
+NOAA will continue to support the afternoon (PM) polar-orbiting mission with its APT service through NOAA N'.
+The HRPT system provides data from all spacecraft instruments at a rate of 665,400 bps.
+The S-band real time transmission consists of the digitized unprocessed output of five Advanced High Resolution Radiometer (AVHRR) channels, plus the TIP (HIRS, SBUV, SEM, DCS instruments) data and Advanced Microwave Sounding Unit (AMSU) data (AMSU-A and AMSU-B on NOAA 15 through 17 and AMSU-A and Microwave Humidity Sounder (MHS) on